 In the historic village you will find luxurious accommodations and in the newer Manchester Center area you will find a mixture of more affordable options.

-But there are plenty of other options spanning the budget range, which we have included alongside the Inn at Manchester below for you to check availability and prices:
+But there are plenty of other options spanning the budget range.

 15. Go Skiing Near Manchester In Winter